How To Clean and Disinfect a Mattress Like a Pro

 How to deep clean a mattress

-Step 2: Use an enzyme cleaner to lift out stains, taking care to avoid soaking the mattress
+2. Use an enzyme cleaner to lift stains, taking care not to soak the mattress.

-Step 3: If the mattress is wet, use paper towels or a microfiber cloth to blot up as much liquid as possible.
-Use pressure to force water out of the mattress
+3. If the mattress is wet, press paper towels or a microfiber cloth into it to force out as much liquid as possible.

-Step 4: Cover the mattress with a layer of unscented cat litter.
-Leave overnight to absorb odors and dry any remaining dampness
+4. Cover the area with a layer of unscented cat litter (or baking soda) and leave overnight to absorb odors and remaining dampness.

-Step 5: Flip the mattress and repeat steps 1-5
+6. Flip the mattress and repeat as needed.

 Quick Tips for Cleaning a Mattress